Elements of Customer Risk: Products, Services, Activities and Behaviors

 funnel account process

 The graphic[vi] above illustrates the funnel account process.
-Illicit funds are deposited into a business account at various branch locations on the east coast, and then withdrawn from that account at a branch in Los Angeles.
+Illicit funds are deposited into a business account at various branch locations on the East Coast, and then withdrawn from that account at a branch in Los Angeles.
 The illustration further depicts how the cash from the funnel account is subsequently used in trade-based money laundering.
 Funds are wired from the funnel account to a U.S. or a foreign-based business to purchase goods, which are then shipped to another country for sale.
 Once the goods arrive, they are sold and proceeds ultimately are passed to the criminal organization.

 Funnel accounts are also frequently used by human smugglers.
 U.S.-based family members pay the smugglers to bring their relatives into the country often by depositing cash payments into a funnel account.